 Today the OCA understands that the arts play an essential role in defining the cultural vitality of the city and is working to enhance Atlanta’s reputation as a cultural destination.
 The OCA aims to provide programs that contribute substantially to the city’s economy and quality of life.

 The Office of Cultural Affairs’ programming is executed in four key areas: Arts and Education Services, Contracts for Arts Services, Performing Arts, and Public Art.
-The OCA also manages operations associated with the Chastain Arts Center and Atlanta Cyclorama & Civil War Museum.
+The OCA also manages the Chastain Arts Center/City Gallery at Chastain and Gallery 72.
 Our individual programs are:

 The Cultural Experience Project (CEP), which aligns the City of Atlanta with the philanthropic arm of business organizations throughout the area, provides opportunities for over 30,000 Atlanta Public School (APS) students, Pre-K through 12th Grade, to experience the broad range of Atlanta’s premiere cultural venues and artistic programs at no cost to the student.